 Glasgow Police Department

-Chief Brien Gault welcomes you to read this page
+Chief Robert Weber welcomes you to read this page

-Kari Schell is our Victim-Witness Advocate and she has done an excellent job developing this program for the City of Glasgow.
-She has presented her program in meetings around the state and has proven this program to be a model program.
+Jewel Etherington and Margaret Henry are our Victim-Witness Advocate and they have done an excellent job developing this program for the City of Glasgow.
+They have presented their program in meetings around the state and has proven this program to be a model program.

-Please contact the Police Department for more information about services she can provide as citizens navigate through the investigative and court systems.
-Contact her if you need information regarding orders of protection.
+Please contact the Police Department for more information about services they can provide as citizens navigate through the investigative and court systems.
+Contact them if you need information regarding orders of protection.

 Misdemeanor Probation Services